quirozity/cloud_class_lab1/README.md

 - install pip and flask dependencies:

-Install:$ sudo apt-get install python3 python3-pip python3-venv
+'$ sudo apt-get install python3 python3-pip python3-venv'
+'$pip install Flask'

-**most likely pyhon 3 is already installed**
+*most likely pyhon3 is already installed*

 for flask app from myapp run
-$ export FLASK_APP=app.py
+'$ export FLASK_APP=app.py'
-$ flask run
+'$ flask run'

 if when running flask it gets a used port: https://stackoverflow.com/questions/41150975/how-to-display-list-of-running-processes-python identify the taks with:
-$ ps -ef | grep python
+'$ ps -ef | grep python'
 find the flask taks then kill with"
-$ sudo kill -9 [task#]
+'$ sudo kill -9 [task#]'

-- test running app on local machine
-**we use the app service instead of the droplet to go serverless.
-If we wan to build it on the droplet it will require more work: https://tecadmin.net/deploying-flask-application-on-ubuntu-apache-wsgi/ **
+- test running app on local machine we use the app service instead of the droplet to go serverless.
+If we wan to build it on the droplet it will require more work: https://tecadmin.net/deploying-flask-application-on-ubuntu-apache-wsgi/ *

 - deploy on digital ocean apps with gunicorn https://docs.digitalocean.com/tutorials/app-deploy-flask-app/